quannguyen83/Hometask3_Java_Prep4FHDo/README.md

 ## Solution:
 - **Development Environment:** Eclipse IDE for Java Developers - 2023-09
+- Print output methods for:
+  - Engine: printEngineInfo()
+  - Manufacture: printManufactureAttributes()
-- Result (./result/result_hometask3): Information hierarchy for each vehicle:
+- Result (./result/result_hometask3 - a copy from console): Information hierarchy for each vehicle:
   - Info about Vehicle attributes.
   - Info about Vehicle subclass attributes.
   - Info about Manufacture attributes.